devictoribero/comingsoon-landing-page/README.md

 - Color palette
 - Pattern of the header
 - Manifest.json (for PWA)
-- Where to send the email you want to store
+- (Not done yet) Where to send the email you want to store

 ### 🎨 ‍‍Color palette